Akshata-Gunapache/Akshata-Gunapache.github.io/README.md

 ## Features 📋

-⚡️Responsive Portfolio Website Using HTML CSS & JavaScript ⚡️Smooth scrolling in each section.
+⚡️Responsive Portfolio Website Using HTML CSS & JavaScript<br>
+⚡️Smooth scrolling in each section.<br>
-⚡️Includes a dark and light mode.
+⚡️Includes a dark and light mode.<br>
-⚡️Developed first with the Mobile First methodology, then for desktop.
+⚡️Developed first with the Mobile First methodology, then for desktop.<br>
 ⚡️Compatible with all mobile devices and with a beautiful and pleasant user interface.